omegaml/omegaml/docs/source/quickstart/usp.rst

 Straight-forward to integrate & operate
 ---------------------------------------

-One key feature is that omega|ml integrates easily with well-known components in the PyData and Python fullstack.
+One key feature is that omega-ml integrates easily with well-known components in the PyData and Python fullstack.
 At the core designed as an open framework, it works with your existing data science frameworks like Pandas, Numpy, scikit-learn, Tensorflow, Keras and PyTorch.
 Other frameworks can be supported by adding a plugin, called a backend.
-In fact, most of omega|ml is built from plugins.
+In fact, most of omega-ml is built from plugins.

 .. note::